Stratford Kiwanis Garlic Festival

 Bob has been a director in the Garlic Growers Association of Ontario for the past nine years, and a director of the Brant County Federation of Agriculture.

 We’re delighted to have Bob and Irene back yet again this year, and are thrilled that Bob has once again agreed to share his vast garlic growing knowledge with you in the Presentation Theatre.
-His talks on garlic growing are always one of our most popular presentations.
+His talks on garlic growing are always fun, informative and always one of our most popular presentations.
+If you are wanting to get into garlic production for home use or on a larger scale, Bob is the man you want to know!
 Don’t miss him!

 Chef Eli Silverthorne, as his Twitter handle says, is the #truffledchef.